Skip to content

 • Enter the port number used by the proxy server.

-9. Add a certificate authority.
+9. Add a certificate authority (CA).

 You can turn off the Don't check certificate authority toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.